 We apologize for this oversight.
 The text has been corrected to E. faecium L. 589-595.
 What was the reason of the differences between the initial and later findings?

 Thank you for bringing this to our attention.
-The previous version did not read as intended.
-We intended to express that while no high-level patterns observable through unsupervised hierarchical clustering could differentiate mortality by overall proteomic or metabolomic profiles, individual proteins were significantly associated with mortality outcomes.
+The previous version did not accurately convey our findings.
+We intended to clariy that, while no high-level patterns from unsupervised hierarchical clustering could differentiate mortality by overall proteomic or metabolomic profiles, individual proteins were significantly associated with mortality outcomes.

-To reflect this, the text has been changed from:
+To better reflect this, the text has been changed from:

-Initially, our unsupervised hierarchical clustering analyses of proteomics (Figure 1C) or metabolomics data (Figure 1D) revealed no mortality association with overall proteomic or metabolomic profiles.
-However, upon further analysis, we identified specific proteins significantly associated with mortality outcomes.
+“Initially, our unsupervised hierarchical clustering analyses of proteomics (Figure 1C) or metabolomics data (Figure 1D) revealed no mortality association with overall proteomic or metabolomic profiles.
+However, upon further analysis, we identified specific proteins significantly associated with mortality outcomes.”

 to: “Our unsupervised hierarchical clustering analyses of proteomics (Figure 1C) or metabolomics data (Figure 1D) revealed no high-level associations of mortality with overall proteomic or metabolomic profiles.
 However, when conducting feature-level analysis, we identified specific proteins significantly associated with mortality outcomes.”
 Figure 3A.
 What do exactly the authors mean by "spectral match" and "no spectral match" in this Figure?
 This can be guessed intuitively.
 However, clear explanations by the author would be helpful for the readers.